-The funny thing about jealousy is that it can confuse anyone into believing that the relationship is threatened even if they’re in a perfect relationship.
+The funny thing about jealousy is that it can confuse anyone into believing that the relationship is threatened even if they’re in a perfectly happy relationship.

-No one chooses to be jealous, and almost always it’s misunderstanding and lack of communication that leads to jealousy.
+No one intentionally chooses to be jealous, and almost always, it’s misunderstanding and lack of communication that leads to jealousy.

 While jealousy due to misunderstanding is acceptable, irrational jealousy is NEVER acceptable.
 [Read: 17 big signs of a jealous and possessive boyfriend]

-When a partner is threatened or feels jealous for the smallest of reasons, it’s almost always a sign of social insecurity and low self esteem.
+When a partner is threatened or feels jealous for the smallest of reasons, it’s almost always a sign of internal insecurity and low self-esteem.

 You may be driven by your fears of losing the one you love and your insecurities may reveal your jealousy as a plea for more love and care.
 It is human nature, after all, to crave for reassurance and love when doubt arises.